Nikolas-Mitsas/NLP/README.md

 # NLP
-The primary objective was to harness the power of natural language processing and machine learning to predict the author behind a given article or text.
+As a part of my Master's program in Data Science, I undertook a machine learning task centered around Natural Language Processing (NLP).
+The primary objective of this project was to leverage the combined potential of NLP and machine learning techniques to accurately predict the author of a given article or text.